Our Jobless Future

 It seems clear it will involve increased levels of government entitlements such as a basic income system paid without the need to work.

-Our thought leaders might be well advised to turn their attention to how such an economy and society would function.
+Our thought leaders might be well advised to turn their attention to how such a jobless economy and society would function.